Yun Bai: Comfort Colors Series

 In this series, Bai explicitly points to the first five years of a child's life as vital in the development of character and interests, preferences and curiosities.
 To Bai, The first five years of her life was spent in Beijing was a time of discovery, innocence, and playfulness.
 Bai intends to focus the series on Bai's childhood memories and emotional associations with her comfort colors.

 Fusion Series

 Bai's artist statement shared that Chaos, Order, Fusion, and Existence are abstract paintings reflective of elements in structure which counteract and stabilize chaotic occurrences.

 Exhibitions

 Bai was involved in many exhibitions and exhibited with many artists.
 In 2004, she had her first international show at Berlin's Gallery 24 and relocated to Los Angeles.
-She was chosen as one of 30 international artists invited to participate in the Chinese Biennial at the Ku Art Center in Beijing, China in 2008.
+She was chosen as one of 30 international artists invited to participate in the Chinese Character Biennale at the Ku Art Center in Beijing, China in 2008.